Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

 These symmetry-breaking patterns are further supported by our mean-field Hartree–Fock calculations at $\nu_{\rm tot}=0$, which track the layer-resolved filling factors as a function of displacement field, as shown in Fig.~\ref{Fig2}c.
 In this calculation, we model each layer as continuum Dirac fermions subject to a uniform magnetic field, with the asymmetry $\delta$ determined from our tight-binding analysis (Supplementary Note~3).
 The three colored traces give $\nu_{\rm top}$, $\nu_{\rm mid}$, and $\nu_{\rm bot}$, whose sum is constrained to zero at all fields.
 Four different configurations, labeled i–iv, appear as the displacement field is swept.
 In direct comparison with the data in Fig.~\ref{Fig2}a, states ii and iv coincide with high-resistance sectors, while states i and iii align with the low-resistance regions at $\nu_{\rm tot}=0$.

 The underlying edge-channel configurations of these correlated insulators are illustrated in Fig.~\ref{Fig2}d.
 Left- (right-) pointing arrows indicate electron-like (hole-like) chirality for each layer-resolved edge mode.
-In the high-resistance cases (ii and iv), the relevant fillings include $\pm2$ on adjacent layers, which generate counter-propagating channels of the same spin; interlayer scattering is then efficient and $R_{xx}$ is enhanced~\cite{SanchezYamagishi2017,Hoke2024}.
-In contrast, in configurations i and iii the numbers of right- and left-moving modes for a fixed spin do not match.
-For instance, in case i the left-moving spin-$\uparrow$ mode has no same-spin partner for scattering.
-By contrast, the two right-moving and one left-moving spin-$\downarrow$ modes are expected to recombine into an effective single right-moving spin-$\downarrow$ mode.
-Because spin-$z$ is approximately conserved in graphene, inter-spin scattering is forbidden, leaving the two modes—one left-moving spin-$\uparrow$ and one effective right-moving spin-$\downarrow$—largely intact.
-This suppression of edge backscattering leads to a reduced $R_{xx}$.
-This state is marked by $R_{xy}=0$ and spin-resolved helical edge modes, which are the defining transport signatures of quantum spin Hall insulators~\cite{SanchezYamagishi2017,Hoke2024}, though realized here under broken time-reversal symmetry induced by the magnetic field.
+In the high-resistance cases (ii and iv), the relevant fillings include $\pm 2$ on adjacent layers, which generate counter-propagating channels of the same spin; interlayer scattering is then efficient and $R_{xx}$ is enhanced~\cite{SanchezYamagishi2017,Hoke2024}.
+In contrast, in configurations i and iii the numbers of right- and left-moving channels for a fixed spin do not match.
+For example, in case i the left-moving spin-$\uparrow$ mode has no same-spin partner for scattering, while the spin-$\downarrow$ channels equilibrate among themselves.
+Because spin-$z$ is approximately conserved in graphene, inter-spin scattering is strongly suppressed, leaving one spin-$\uparrow$ branch and one spin-$\downarrow$ branch that do not efficiently backscatter.
+This spin-selective equilibration reduces $R_{xx}$ and yields a helical-like edge configuration in the quantum Hall regime.
+The Hall response in Fig.~\ref{Fig3} shows suppressed $R_{xy}$ at these fillings, consistent with this spin-resolved helical picture under broken time-reversal symmetry.